matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [8] Coding Standards

+Coding standards define a programming style.
+A coding standard does not usually conform to norms of defining what is wrong or right more in a abstract sense.
+It is essentially a set of rules and guidelines for the formatting of source code.

 ### Why a coding standard is necessary in a team as well as for an individual.